 This course is a study of the content as well as the goals for mathematics and science education at the elementary school level.
 This course will provide an introduction to concept development, attainment, and the meaningful application of mathematics and science learning in elementary classrooms.
 Consideration will be given to the cross-cultural and heterogeneous nature of California's student population.
 Technology enhanced methods will also be introduced when appropriate.

-EDTP 523 Introduction to Teaching - Elementary (3 units)
+EDTP 523 Introduction to Clinical Practice- Elementary (3 units)

 Assignment in an elementary school classroom with a diverse student population.
 Observation and development of classroom management and teaching strategies that foster academic achievement in reading, literacy, and mathematics for all students, utilizing SDAIE strategies.
 Supervision by cooperating teacher and university supervisor while working with individuals, small groups, and the entire class.
 Three mornings a week concurrent with enrollment in EDTP 520, EDTP 521, EDTP 522.
 Weekly seminar attendance required.
 (Graded P/NC only).